jcoreio/redux-features/README.md

   return a promise that will resolve to the full feature after loading.
 The full feature **will replace the current feature in the redux state**, so initial properties of the feature will be blown away unless you merge them into the full feature yourself.
+* `dependencies: Array<string>`: an array of feature ids to load when this feature is loaded.
+Circular feature dependencies are not supported, and the behavior is undefined.

 ## Quick start